Francis Gregson: Photographic documents of the British military campaign in Sudan

+During the reconquest of the Sudan, Gregson was a correspondent for the St. James’s Gazette.
+As a veteran of the campaign against the Mahdists, he already knew the country.
+In January 1885, he had been involved in the battle of Abu Klea that was meant as support for the failed attempt to rescue General Gordon, who was trapped in Khartoum.

-According to researcher Michelle Gordon from Uppsala University, Sweden, Francis Gregson was a correspondent for the St. James’s Gazette.
-His album of 232 silver gelatin print photographs, entitled 'Khartoum 1898, documents the Anglo-Egyptian campaign against the Sudanese Mahdist State as a visual narrative.
+His album of 232 silver gelatin print photographs, titled 'Khartoum 1898, documents the Anglo-Egyptian campaign against the Sudanese Mahdist State as a visual narrative.
 This narrative started in Alexandria, Egypt, and followed the troops southwards to Omdurman, where the decisive battle took place on 2 September 1898.

-During the Anglo-Egyptian conquest of Sudan, Gregson is believed to have been the photographer who documented the advance of British troops and the victory of Lord Kitchener's troops over the Mahdist forces.
-These historical photographs in the archives of the National Army Museum, London, include not only numerous pictures of the Anglo-Egyptian troops and their officers, but also photographs of defeated Sudanese, like the commander at the Battle of Atbara, Emir Mahmoud.
+During the Anglo-Egyptian conquest of Sudan, Gregson was one of the photographers who documented the advance of British troops and the victory of Lord Kitchener's troops over the Mahdist forces.
+These historical photographs in the archives of the National Army Museum, London, include not only numerous pictures of the Anglo-Egyptian troops and their officers, but also photographs of defeated Sudanese, such as the commander at the Battle of Atbara, Emir Mahmoud.In Gregson's images, corpses, moving distant enemies and approaching death were captured in the instant.
 Some of these pictures show prisoners with traditional weapons and dress, like the characteristic jibba coats, – items that were later exhibited in British museums as trophies of war.
 Furthermore, there are several photographs of dead bodies, some of them being plundered by Egyptian soldiers, like the picture entitled 'Looting after the Battle in the original album.

 Another photograph shows defeated Sudanese standing in front of the bombed-out tomb of the Mahdi in Omdurman.
 Looking back on his personal experience as a newspaper reporter on Kitchener's expedition, Winston Churchill stated in his book, The River War: An Historical Account of the Reconquest of the Soudan (1899), that ‘[t]his place had been for more than ten years the most sacred place and holy thing that the people of the Soudan knew."

 After his return to London, Gregson produced an album of photographs taken with his Kodak camera.
 Copies were presented to Queen Victoria as well as to the commanding officers who had overseen his documentary photography in Sudan.